DeepLabCut/DeepLabCut/docs/installation.md

 (how-to-install)=
 # How To Install DeepLabCut

-DeepLabCut can be run on Windows, Linux, or MacOS (see also [technical considerations](tech-considerations-during-install) and if you run into issues also check out [installation ProTips](installTips)).
+DeepLabCut can be run on Windows, Linux, or MacOS (see also [technical considerations](tech-considerations-during-install) and if you run into issues also check out the [Installation Tips](https://deeplabcut.github.io/DeepLabCut/docs/recipes/installTips.html) page).

 ## PIP: